 Volatile organic compounds (VOCs) are another air pollutant good air quality monitors measure.
-Some of these gases are carcinogenic, while others can form into other air pollutants.
+Some gases are carcinogenic, while others can form other air pollutants.
 The AirThings Wave Plus, our runner-up for best air quality monitors, can measure VOCs and much more.
-Unlike the Davis Instruments Airlink, this device is an award-wining monitor with radon detection, a radioactive gas sometimes found in homes.
+Unlike the Davis Instruments Airlink, this device is an award-winning monitor with radon detection, a radioactive gas sometimes found in homes.
 The AirThings Wave Plus also reports pollen levels directly to your phone through the AirThings app and is compatible with Amazon Alexa and Google Assistant.

 What is the Air Quality Index (AQI)?

 The Air Quality Index, or AQI, is a scale developed by the Environmental Protection Agency to measure current air quality.
 It isn’t the only scale used, other countries have their own, and many air quality monitors allow you to select the scale used in your region.